firavoyage/blogging/readme.md

   - gravitated and spellbound
   - beautifully advance
   - do have faith in what you are doing
+  - live in the future and build what's missing
+  - life is a long-plank game
 - tell me, and i will forget.
   - show me, and i may remember.
   - involve me, and i will understand.